UPDATED: 2:00 p.m. ET, Dec. 7, 2022

 That same month, Grand Rapids cops violently arrested a Black male motorist in a driveway where he was waiting for his wife to get inside the car so they could drive to a wake for his mother-in-law.
 In that instance, the cops also pulled out their guns and aimed them at the innocent man who officers said they confused for a different Black man driving a similar vehicle.
 Not only was the man still charged with resisting and obstructing but also he and his wife were forced to miss the wake.

-Lyoya’s police killing this month came five years after data showed Black drivers were twice as likely to be pulled over by cops compared to motorists from any other racial background.
+Lyoya’s police killing came five years after data showed Black drivers were twice as likely to be pulled over by cops compared to motorists from any other racial background.
 Notably, just 18% of Grand Rapids’ population is comprised of Black people, according to U.S. Census data.